Silverdragon122/StorageScope/README.md

 ## Install

-1. Download the DMG from the latest release.
+1. Download the App ZIP from the latest release.
 2. Open it and drag StorageScope to your Applications folder.
 3. Launch StorageScope and follow the Full Disk Access setup.